Electromechanical Engineering Bachelor of Science

 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-This is a five-year program, starting in the fall semester of the student’s first year and planned to end in the spring semester of the student’s fifth year.
+This is a four-year program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.

 |MATH1750||ENGINEERING CALCULUS I||4|

 |PHYS1250||ENGINEERING PHYSICS I||4|

 |ENGR1300||FIRST-YEAR ENGINEERING DESIGN||2|

 |MATH1850||ENGINEERING CALCULUS II||4|